opendaylight/docs/docs/user-guide/capwap-user-guide.rst

 Configuring CAPWAP
 ------------------

-As of Lithium, there are no configuration requirements.
+As of this release, there are no configuration requirements.

 Administering or Managing CAPWAP
 --------------------------------